 When you are planning a vacation, remember all the things to do in Irvine, California.
 There are so many sites to visit, from beaches to wilderness trails.
 The following list of fun and best things to do in Irvine is only the beginning!

-You can choose to do one, a few, or all of them over the course of several days or weeks.
+You can do one, a few, or all over several days or weeks.
 There are so many things to do in Irvine, California.
-Whatever you plan to do while in Irvine, make sure you bring lots of sunscreens because the California sun gets really hot!
+Whatever you plan to do while in Irvine, bring lots of sunscreens because the California sun gets really hot!

 1. Orange County Great Park